 Garden designers love using alliums and it’s easy to see why.
 These unusual and highly attractive flower globes grab your eyes with their bold shapes and sparkly florets.
-They bloom for weeks in late spring and early summer, and the seed heads add interest for months, long after the flowers are gone.
+They bloom for weeks in late spring and early summer, and the seed heads continue to add interest long after the flowers are gone.
 Alliums are reliably perennial and not troubled by deer or rodents.
-Pollinators love them, too.
+Pollinators love them, too!

 Observing how garden designers combine alliums with perennials can be a great source of inspiration for your own garden.
-Read on to see some examples of creative and unexpected pairing.
+Read on to see examples of some creative and unexpected pairings.
 (Note: this article features alliums that are grown from fall-planted bulbs rather than the herbaceous types.
 You can learn about the differences in this article: Types of Alliums.)

 Combining Alliums with Other Perennials

 Alliums have a big presence, yet they also play well with others.
-In fact, alliums with long, slender stems, these flowers look better when there are other plants growing beneath them.
-Allium foliage also fades away shortly after the flowers bloom.
-If there are no other plants to fill in the gaps, you will be left with… gaps!
+In fact, alliums with long, slender stems look best when other plants are growing beneath them.
+You’ll also find that once alliums finish blooming, they quickly away.
+If there are no other plants nearby to fill in the gaps, you will be left with… gaps!

 Here’s another good reason to have your alliums emerging from a bed of foliage.
-With some types, including Purple Sensation and most of the big-headed varieties, the leaves begin to yellow while the flowers are still in bloom.
+Alliums that grow from fall-planted bulbs, including Purple Sensation and most of the big-headed varieties, begin to lose their leaves while the flowers are still in bloom.
 While you can remove these yellowing leaves, it’s much easier to simply hide them with the foliage of other perennials.

 - Upright Sedum